-Certification for Photographers at Sites
+Certification for Photographers and Devices at Sites

-Dedicated Project Manager
+Dedicated Project Managers

-OIRRC Image Acquisition and Submission Protocol
+OIRRC Image Acquisition and Submission Protocols

 - Image acquisition manuals for various imaging modalities